 Like every university of excellence, we are dedicated to research and teaching.
 What sets us apart from our peers is our explicit focus on global, especially North American and Chinese, best practice in undergraduate teaching, including blended learning, in graduate training and placement, and in our own research and self-governance.

-Given our small faculty size – fifty-eight professors, our relative youth – a mean age below 50, and our academic diversity – over fifteen disciplines, we are particularly proud of our global academic impact as measured by our faculty and student’s 52 thousand Google Scholar citations, and by the recent recruitment of our PhD graduates to join the faculty of some of the best universities locally in Hong Kong, nationally in China, and worldwide in the United States.
+Given our small size – fifty-eight professors, our relative youth – a mean age below 50, and our academic diversity – over fifteen disciplines, we are particularly proud of our global academic impact as measured by our professors’ 52 thousand Google Scholar citations, and by the recent faculty recruitment of our PhD graduates to join some of the best universities locally in Hong Kong, nationally in China, and worldwide in the United States.

 We are also proud of our pedagogical impact on Hong Kong and beyond including the contributions of the Center for Language Education, of a soon-to-be-established Center for Creative Arts Education, as well as of the Divisions of Humanities and Social Science to the HKUST UG Common Core Education, the development and application of on-line and blended active learning with the creation of an on-line advanced-UG / beginning-PG Global China Studies curriculum, and the launch of the first UG degree program in Quantitative Social Analysis.